nitaysol/PDU_pw_consumption/README.md

 ###More Settings & Info:
 * In my case i checked up to 4 PDU's you can change the number you want by editing line 8.
+* The PDUs have been accessed using network interfaces (machine_name-pdu) if you work with something else, please make sure to change line 11

 ## Output:
 Each PDU consumption and  the total of all of them.